ozyo/pdbParser/README.md

-# pdbParser for eBDIMS
+# enspdb for eBDIMS

-pdbParser cleans the PDB files and extracts the CA coordinates to be used with eBDIMs.
+enspdb cleans the PDB files and extracts the CA coordinates to be used with eBDIMs.
 Code can be run on local files, or with PDB codes to download files from the RCSB server.

 eBDIMS server can be accesed at https://ebdims.biophysics.se/